-Instead of providing static Web pages only, today's Web sites offer dynamically generated Web pages, enriched with real time information like stock quotes in a sometimes highly personalized manner.
-Examples of such Web sites are financial, news and sports sites.
-You are developing a Web application serving Web pages containing dynamic content.
+Instead of providing static web pages only, today's web sites offer dynamically generated web pages, enriched with real time information like stock quotes in a sometimes highly personalized manner.
+Examples of such web sites are financial, news and sports sites.
+You are developing a web application serving web pages containing various dynamic content.

-The different parts of your Web page can have a different life time, be highly personalized, or be redundant.
+The different parts of your web page can have a different life time, be highly personalized, or be redundant.
 You have to assure that the content presented is consistent.
-You have to provide these dynamic Web pages in a highly efficient manner.
+You have to provide these dynamic web pages in a highly efficient manner.

-Generating Web pages from dynamic content is an expensive task as content has to be fetched from data stores like RDBMS, XMLDBMS or even from other Web systems by accessing Web services.
+Generating web pages from dynamic content is an expensive task as content has to be fetched from data stores like RDBMS, XMLDBMS or even from other web systems by accessing web services.
 This leads to increased I/O operations and often network overhead as backend systems are incorporated over the intranet or even the internet.

-Furthermore, assembling of the retrieved content to Web pages results in a processing overhead.
-Content might have to be converted into a GENERIC CONTENT FORMAT and Web pages are regenerated completely as no means are available to determine which parts of a Web page have changed.
-Often Web pages as a whole are the finest grained building blocks of Web systems.
-Therefore, Web pages cannot be served in an efficient manner if the whole Web page is regenerated.
+Furthermore, assembling of the retrieved content to web pages results in a processing overhead.
+Content might have to be converted into a GENERIC CONTENT FORMAT and web pages are regenerated completely as no means are available to determine which parts of a web page have changed.
+Often web pages as a whole are the most fine grained building blocks of web systems.
+Therefore, web pages cannot be served in an efficient manner if the whole web page is regenerated.

-The consistency of the content displayed on the Web page is another key challenge.
-Different parts of a Web page should be consistent.
-Consider a Web page showing stock quotes belonging to the user's portfolio.
+The consistency of the content displayed on the web page is another key challenge.
+Different parts of a web page should be consistent.
+Consider a web page showing stock quotes belonging to the user's portfolio.
 To get more detailed information on a specific stock the user can click on a hyperlink bringing up a details page.
 The information on that page may not be older or inconsistent with the one displayed on the former page.
-To assure that Web pages are generated consistently, intelligent means must be available to identify that underlying content has changed.
-This enforces flexible and intelligent information architectures.
+To assure that web pages are generated consistently, intelligent means must be available to identify that underlying content has changed.
+This enforces a flexible and intelligent information architecture.

-Provide an information architecture which represents Web pages from smaller building blocks called FRAGMENTS.
+Provide an information architecture which represents web pages from smaller building blocks called FRAGMENTS.
 Connect these FRAGMENTS so that updates and changes can be propagated along a FRAGMENTS chain.

 FRAGMENTS are pieces of information that have an independent meaning and identity.
-Single stock quotes, news, or user profiles are examples of FRAGMENTS.
-These independent parts can be assembled to compound parts like whole Web pages.
+A single stock quote, news, or user profile information are examples of FRAGMENTS.
+These independent parts can be assembled to compound parts like whole web pages.
 Thus FRAGMENTS can contain other FRAGMENTS and reference others.
 FRAGMENTS can thereby build a dependency chain or object dependency graph.
 If FRAGMENTS lower in the chain change, the higher FRAGMENTS have to be revalidated and regenerated.
-Thus, only the parts of a Web page which have actually changed are regenerated leading to a decreased processing overhead.
+Thus, only the parts of a web page which have actually changed are regenerated leading to a decreased processing overhead.

 As FRAGMENTS have an independent meaning in the user's conceptual model they can build the basic entities for caching strategies.
 It is important to understand that FRAGMENTS are a concept of the used information architecture and are completely independent of base technologies like J2EE or .NET.
-Therefore the same information architecture can be used on different technology platforms [Kriha2001].
-A FRAGMENTS based information architecture fits nicely into the overall software architecture of a Web application system as they can be represented by conventional means like classes.
+Therefore the same information architecture can be used on different technology platforms [Kriha01].
+A FRAGMENTS based information architecture fits nicely into the overall software architecture of a web application system as they can be represented by conventional means like classes.

+Figure 7.
 An Example Web Page Containing Personalized and Non-Personalized Parts